OlegKorn/test_tasks/crezu-fifth.finclic.com/README.md

   ## error 9: functional (video 8)
   1. Go to https://crezu-fifth.finclic.com
   2. Scroll down to the "What can you use a microloan for?" section
-  3. Click left slider arrow 5-6 times
+  3. Click left slider arrow 5-6 times, then the right one till the content doesnot move

   ER: These arrows must get inactive since the content does not move more